benjymous/annotations/sandman/sandman.20.md

 Metamorpho, retiring (I believe) with the first cancellation of Metamorpho's book.
 Metamorpho lurked around the background of the DC universe for years, eventually joining the Outsiders, then the Justice League.
-	Her charicterization here as a terrified isolated agoraphobe is new.
+	Her characterization here as a terrified isolated agoraphobe is new.

 Page 2 panel 1:  Mulligan is a new character of little importance beyond this story.
 	Panel 8:  "Company" is a slang term for the Central Intelligence Agency, the chief United States intelligence service.
-It has been somewhat generalized in fiction to mean any intelligency agency, since authors usually refrain from mentioning the CIA directly.
+It has been somewhat generalized in fiction to mean any intelligence agency, since authors usually refrain from mentioning the CIA directly.

 Page 4 panel 3:  "Put on a brave face."
 Also notice all the "masks" in